A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Robust goal-conditioned control policies

 {\bf Critic-informed \ac{MPC} deployment.}\quad A key innovation of deep \ac{RL} algorithms is the ability to train complex policies while avoiding exact optimization.
 Specifically, the policy $\pi$ is trained to optimize $Q$, but only approximately, as discussed around \cref{eq:noisepi,eq:dpgalg}.
 This amounts to using $Q$ as a loss function in training, and then the fast-to-evaluate $\pi$ for decision-making.

 While the agent explores and learns in the offline MDP in \cref{eq:offlineMDP} through the policy $\pi$, the corresponding value approximation $Q$ is used in conjunction with \iac{MPC} agent to create a refined policy for online deployment.
 Like the \ac{RL} policy $\pi$, this new, refined policy is also goal-conditioned.
-It uses a Gaussian reward $\hat{r}$ with a fixed variance $\sigma^2$:
+It uses a Gaussian-shaped reward $\hat{r}_g$ with a fixed variance $\sigma^2$:

-Such a reward aligns the short-term costs with the terminal, goal-conditioned value function $Q$.
-Our experimental evaluation examines the variance parameter; briefly, a small variance is not necessary, as the short-term predictions are primarily concerned with the constraints, while the terminal value function provides more fine-grained guidance toward the goal.
+The right-hand side represents an idealized reward signal.
+However, it is non-smooth and the condition ``goal is achieved'' can be difficult to characterize; for instance, a typical heuristic is to assign $1$ if the distance to the goal is within some tolerance \cite{liu2022GoalConditionedReinforcement, andrychowicz2017HindsightExperience}.
+In contrast, the functional definition on the left-hand side is a smooth approximation of the right-hand side with the additional benefit that its maximum is precisely at $s=g$.
+Thus, the reward $\hat{r}_g$ aligns the short-term costs with the terminal, goal-conditioned value function $Q$.
+Our experimental evaluation examines the variance parameter; a small variance is not necessary, as the short-term predictions are primarily concerned with the constraints, while the terminal value function provides more fine-grained guidance toward the goal.
 Now, define the unified \ac{RL} and \ac{MPC} policy based on the following objective: